dome9/cloud-bots/README.md

 Usage: AUTO: ec2_stop_instance
 Limitations: none

-## ec2_tag_instance_from_vpc
-### This bot was created for a customer and most likely won't be used outside of that edge case
-What it does: If an instance is missing a specific tag, try to pull it from the VPC.
-Usage: AUTO: ec2_tag_instance_from_vpc <Key>
-Limitations: none

-## ec2_terminate_instance
-What it does: Terminates an ec2 instance
-Usage: AUTO: ec2_terminate_instance
-Limitations: none

 ## ec2_update_instance_role
 What it does: Updates an EXISTING EC2 instance role by attaching another policy to the role.
 This policy needs be passed in through the params.
 Usage: AUTO: ec2_update_instance_role policy_arn=<policy_arn>